allazaytseva/Mode-SQL-Training-Yammer/Investigating a Drop in User Engagement/README.md

 Let's first come up with a list of possible causes for the dip in retention shown in the chart above.
 After that, I will check every hypothesis one by one and query my data to accept or deny the hypothesis.

+- Growth rate went down
 - People went on vacation in the end of July + August
-- Long weekend/ Holidays (could be combined with the first hypothesis)
+- Long weekend/ Holidays (could be combined with the vacation hypothesis)
-- Lay-offs
 - Broken tracking system
 - Broken website/app